cromlyngames/roll_for_hooves/roll_for_capes.md

 1| Stalker | Another cape thematically opposed who is truly, madly obessed with you.
 They will always come after you and will never give up.
 2| Wanted | You are wanted by the police.
 It is serious.
 What did you do?
 3| Sponsor | you have a sponsor who pays for your nice costume and equipment.
 Sometimes they need you to help them with adverts, PR or worse.
-4| Dependents | you have someone, a granmother, lil brother or a chile dependet on you.
+4| Dependents | you have someone, a granmother, lil brother or a child dependent on you.
 5| Health | Your power is driving you mad or killing you through damage, insomnia, addiction or mutation.
 Can you survive long enough to make a difference?
 6| Flashbacks | The DM will sometimes drop these on you.
 Try not to kill anyone during it.